buildspace/buildspace-projects/Solana_And_Web3/en/Section_0/Lesson_1_What_Are_We_Building.md

 [Loom](https://www.loom.com/share/34fdda64cee643c7ba3e0e936e8a7c73)

 **Note: Each cohort is named after a star (ex.
 [Alkes](https://www.star-facts.com/alkes/), [Beid](https://www.universeguide.com/star/19587/beid), etc)!
 Also, the # at the bottom will be the # minted which depends on when you finish!
 Each NFT is unique.
-If you did not receive your NFT after 7 days, please reach out to either Raza or Alec on Discord!**
+It can take up to 7 days for your NFT to arrive (you'll get an email also!).
+If it's been more than 7 days please reach out to either Raza (TooManyBugs#3359) or Alec (alec#8853) on Discord!**

 ### 🤚 How to get help